 Our brain is biased toward conserving energy.
 So, in a sense, it wants to keep us in the familiar cycles of behavior.
 If the brain already knows what is going to happen, the more energy it can conserve.
 Changing your life takes a tremendous amount of energy and your brain will resist it like a cat trying to avoid a bath!

 What To Do When Aunt Betty Is An Annoying Old Cow

 When you are feeling the family pressure to conform, there is no time to Google psychological Ninja moves to block the well-practiced guilt gymnastics performed by Aunt Betty!
 If your Aunty Betty is like my Aunt Betty, she has achieved a black belt in passive aggression and “not-your-business” questions.
 Annoying old cow!!

 The rules, the expectations, the manipulation, and the grab for control can all be leveled by asking yourself this question:

 “The Stick Of Dynamite” Question To Break Family Dysfunction

 Do I want what they have?

 Do YOU want what they have?
 Ask it again.
 And again.
 And every time going forward, when there is pressure on you to conform or reinforce the family rules, ask it.

 Creating an authentic, curated life takes courage and strength.
 Do your best to avoid falling into the trap of justifying the changes you are making in your life.
-If you are a midlife woman, you are grown ass.
-No permission needed.
-Take a deep breath, light dynamite question, and remember, your life is best decided by you.
+Breaking the family cycle takes energy and determination.